bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 - **Step 2 (`move rbp, rsp`):** Establish Our Own Frame Pointer.

-  This copies the current stack pointer into the base pointer register.
+  This copies the current stack pointer into the base pointer register (`rbp = rsp = 0x7fffffffe100`).
 This is the moment our new stack frame is officially created, with `rbp` acting as the anchor point for the *current* function's frame:

 | Memory Address | Content (Value) | Description | Register Pointing Here |
 | --- | --- | --- | --- |